 - The first user listed, u1, received four notifications, but responded to only two, resulting in three escalations to peer and a 50% response rate, as indicated in the Percentage column.

-- The Events column indicates that the first group listed, g2, was targeted by two events, one of which was escalated somewhere within the group's hierarchy to peer.
-The other event was escalated to management.
+- The Alerts column indicates that the first group listed, g2, was targeted by two alerts, one of which was escalated somewhere within the group's hierarchy to peer.
+The other alert was escalated to management.

 Clicking the g2 link displays the following breakdown of the g2 group's members: